(All prices listed are subject to New York State Sales Tax)

 Armeria maritima 'Splendens' Sea Thrift: Sun, 6”.
 Cute tufts of green grass-like foliage form neat mounds in a sunny rock garden.
 Deep pink pom-pom flowers bloom on wiry stems above the foliage in spring.
 Enjoys dry, infertile soil.
 Will rot in wet or heavy soil.
 DR

 Asclepias tuberosa Butterfly Weed: Sun/Lt.
 Shade, 2-3’: This bushy, perennial is prized for its large, flat-topped clusters of bright-orange flowers.
 The leaves are mostly alternate, pointed, and smooth on the edge.
 The yellow-orange to bright orange flower clusters, 2–5 inches across, are at the top of the flowering stem

 Astilbe: Easily grown in average, medium, well-drained soils in part shade to full shade.
 Prefers moist, rich, organically rich soils.
-Soils must not be allowed to dry out.
+Soils must not be allowed to dry out completely.
 If regularly watered, foliage will usually remain attractive throughout the growing season.
 A summer compost mulch helps retain soil moisture.
 Removing faded flower stalks will not prolong bloom but may improve plant appearance, particularly if a ground cover look is desired.
 On the other hand, many gardeners leave the flower stalks in place after bloom because of the continuing ornamental interest of the dried seed heads.
 Divide clumps when overcrowding occurs (every 3-4 years). –Missouri Botanical Garden

 *Astilbe 'Deutschland': Pt.
 Sun/Shade, 18”.
 Mounts of sturdy, lustrous green leaves give way to upright panicles of pure white flowers on stems rising to 24” tall in late spring.